-American Literature Pre-Civil War (2430) One Credit, Half Block Pre-Civil War is a semester-long survey course covering important American authors and literary movements from the time of settlement to the beginning of Civil War.
-Units of study are comprised of literary selections that represent the nation's diversity in gender, ethnicity, and cultural perspective, while stressing the influence of the historical setting.
+American Literature Pre-Civil War (2430) One Credit, Half Block

+This course is designed with college preparation work.
+Pre-Civil War is a semester long survey course covering important American authors and literary movements from the time of settlement to the beginning of Civil War.
+Units of study are comprised of literary selections that represent the nation's diversity in gender, ethnicity, and cultural perspective, while stressing the influence of historical setting.
 Completion of the research paper to minimum standards is required to pass the course.

-American Literature Post-Civil War (2440) One Credit, Half Block Grades 11.
-12 Post-Civil War is a semester-long survey course covering important American authors and literary movements from the Civil War to the contemporary authors.
-Using analytical process, readers can evaluate truths about the human dilemma to determine direction for their lives.
+American Literature Post-Civil War (2440) One Credit, Half Block

+This course is designed with college preparation work.
+Post-Civil War is a semester-long survey course covering important American authors and literary movements from the Civil War to the contemporary authors.
+Using analytical processes, readers can evaluate truths about the human dilemma to determine direction for their lives.
 Units of study are comprised of literary selections that represent the nation's diversity in gender, ethnicity, and cultural perspective, while stressing the influence of the historical setting.
 Completion of the research paper to minimum standards is required to pass the course.

-Introduction to British Literature (2450) One Credit, Half Block Grades 11, 12 Prerequisite: English II or Enhanced English II
+Introduction to British Literature (2450)

+Prerequisite: English II or Enhanced English II